exogen/ava-nock/README.md

 ```

 Fixtures behave similarly to AVA snapshots: they are stored in a `.nock` file
-alongside the test file that generated them (or, like snapshots, an adjacent
+alongside snapshots, named after the test file that generated them.
+Within each
-`fixtures` or `__fixtures__` directory).
-Within each fixture, each test’s
-requests and responses are stored for later playback.
+fixture, each test’s requests and responses are stored for later playback.

 Note that due to the way Nock works by globally intercepting requests to the
 `http` and `https` modules, each test in a file that calls `setupTests()` will